TChoy04/ml-cache/README.md

 ## running the program
 python visualize.py

-will likely take many seconds to finish running since it'll run on your cpu
+Will likely take many seconds to finish running since it'll run on your cpu